roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Brandi was naked except for the slave collar, splashing her face with cool refreshing water.
 The deliriously happy feeling that made life so wonderful couldn't be washed away or lost easily.

  Master knew what she wanted and was ready to tease and punish and reward her for the rest of the day.
 Slave could hardly believe her master would spend the whole day with her, pleasuring himself with her body.
 It promised to be a perfect day.
-Report_Story #1